Because of the inherent requirements of the profession, certain minimum physical abilities are required. These include:

 A complete list of Technical Standards and Essential Functions is available at this link.

 High-school preparation for a career in Radiologic Technology should include algebra, biology, chemistry, geometry, and physics.
-ACC’s degree plan in Radiologic Technology is a two-year course of study (including summers and prerequisites) that prepares the student for a career as a Radiologic Technologist through classroom study and supervised clinical experience.
+ACC’s degree plan in Radiology is a two-year course of study (including summers and prerequisites) that prepares the student for a career as a Radiologic Technologist through classroom study and supervised clinical experience.
 The curriculum includes:

 - Anatomy and Physiology